rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha/helm2/_index.md

 Upgrade Rancher to the latest version with all your settings.

-Take all the values from the previous step and append them to the command using `--set key=value`:
+Take all the values from the previous step and append them to the command using `--set key=value`.
+Note: There will be many more options from the previous step that need to be appended.

 ```
-helm upgrade rancher rancher-<CHART_REPO>/rancher \
+helm upgrade rancher-<CHART_REPO>/rancher \
+  --name rancher \
   --namespace cattle-system \
   --set hostname=rancher.my.org
 ```

-> **Note:** There will be many more options from the previous step that need to be appended.

 {{% /accordion %}}

 {{% accordion label="Option B: Reinstalling Rancher chart" %}}